fene20/django_mp/README.md

     -   A white gap can be seen to the right of the footer and navigation bar as a result.
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

+tests.py linter errors not fixed as tests to be added.

 ## Deployment

 ### GitHub Pages